Dre Campbell Farm

 The first thing to remember is that these are perennials and will come back year after year.
 This critical fact should be considered when selecting the planting site for your crowns.

-• Utilizing either well-drained raised beds or the ground, dig trenches approximately 12 to 18 inches wide and six to eight inches apart.
+• Utilizing either well-drained raised beds or the ground, dig trenches approximately 12 to 18 inches wide and six to eight inches deep.

 • If you wish to cultivate more than one ditch or row, ensure you separate them by a minimum of six inches.

-• Using warm water, soak your asparagus crowns, and then place them 12 to 18 inches apart, root to root tip.
+• Soak your asparagus crowns in warm water, then place them 12 to 18 inches apart.

-• Bury the crowns with compost and topsoil; remember that asparagus needs a neutral, slightly acidic soil base to grow.
+• Next, bury the crowns with compost and topsoil; remember that asparagus needs a neutral, slightly acidic soil base to grow.

 Growing in a Pot